Written By Pitch N Hire

-Civil engineering is a technical engineering discipline that operates in the area of planning, constructing, and conservation of the human and natural environment and covers works of public nature such as highways, canals, bridges, lakes, airports, water treatment facilities, pipes, buildings, and railway components, etc.
+Civil engineering and architecture is a technical engineering discipline that operates in the area of planning, constructing, and conservation of the human and natural environment and covers works of public nature such as highways, canals, bridges, lakes, airports, water treatment facilities, pipes, buildings, and railway components, etc.

+Ans.
 The founder of civil engineering is George John Smeaton.
 Because of many scientific inventions, civil engineering was developed during the period of the industrial revolution in England.

+Ans.
 Cement is a fine grey powder combined to produce mortar or concrete with water and other substances.
 This material for both residential and industrial construction is one of the most significant buildings used.
 There are several types of cement, for example, Portland cement, white cement, high alumina cement, cement resistant to sulphate, etc. Yet cement can normally be divided into two major types:

+Ans.
 Sand, bricks, jelly, water, steel, and many other raw materials can be used in every building.
 Cement is used for the attachment of these components to provide the structure with strength and longevity.

 The following five types of cement are used mainly for house construction purposes: